num0005/h2codez_docs/docs/H2Tool/Animations/Animation_Importing_Guide.md

 This will change the file version of the exported JMA.
 16390-16392 are the maximum for CE though only 16392 is functional for import in Tool.exe.
 Halo 2 Vista can take 16390-16395 and only 16392-16395 is functional for import in
 H2Tool.exe.
 16395 is the last version made and has support for biped controller data from 3DS Max but the Blender exporter does not currently support this feature.
 You do not need to mess with this and can leave it at default which is 16392.

+#####Game

+Should be pretty self explanatory.
+Just choose the game you are exporting for from the dropdown menu.
+Controls how certain values are written and sets the proper file encoding.

 #####Custom Framerate